Known For : Mutrah Corniche Grand Mosque Muscat Royal Opera House, Muscat

 Located at a height of 80 metres above the sea level, Bawshar offers magnificent views of the city and a feeling of calmness as well.
 Commonly known as Boshar or Baushar, this wilayat is popular among the picnickers and thrill-seekers.
 The dunes of Bawshar are a popular site for offroading and quad biking.

-Known For : Bilad Sur Castle Dhow Factory Maritime Museum
+Known For : Bilad Sur Castle Dhow Factory Al Ayjah Fort

-Sur is best known for the craftsmanship associated with boats or traditional 'Dhows'.
+Sur is a city that is best known for the craftsmanship associated with boats or traditional 'Dhows'.
 Shipbuilding, particularly building wooden ships is a trade that is a part of Sur’s rich heritage.
 Sur is the second wealthiest city in Oman, with a population of around 120,000 residents.
-Sur is characterised by a typically hot desert climate, making it the perfect place to sunbathe on the exotic beaches indulge in some local delicacies.
-It has a lot of attractions to visit and experience the rich Omani culture.
-Sur is the base for many day trip destinations like- Ras-al- Hadd, Wadi Shab, Wahiba Sands and many more.
+Sur is the perfect place to sunbathe on the exotic beaches and indulge in some local delicacies.
+It has a lot of attractions where one can go to experience the rich Omani culture.
+Sur is the base for many day trip destinations like Ras-Al-Hadd, Wadi Shab, Wahiba Sands and many more.

-Known For : Khasab Fort Dolphin/Whale Watching + Snorkeling Jebel Harim
+Known For : Khasab Fort Jebel Al Harim Dolphin Watching and Snorkelling

 Best Time: November to March

-The first ever Omani site to be declared as a UNESCO World Heritage site, Bahla is a small Oasis settlement situated in the Dakhliya region of Oman.
-Although the settlement is constituted of traditional vernacular houses (harats), the fortification wall, a small old market (souq), the Falaj system (irrigation) and a mosque, the Oasis of Bahla is most popular for its defensive complex, the Bahla fort.
-The fortress wall which is 12 kms long encloses the entire town.
-It is one of the oldest forts of Oman tracing back to the 13th century.
+The first-ever city in Oman to be declared as a UNESCO World Heritage site, Bahla is a small Oasis settlement situated in the Dakhliya region of Oman.
+Although the settlement is constituted of traditional vernacular houses (harats), the fortification wall, a small old market (souq), the Falaj system (irrigation) and a mosque, Bahla is most popular for its defensive complex, the Bahla fort.
+It is one of the oldest forts in Oman tracing back to the 13th century.
 The small town is also popular for its pottery and silver artefacts sold in the old souq.
 The Oasis settlement is found to be situated 40 kms from Nizwa and 200 kms from the country’s capital Muscat.

 Now that you briefly know about the cities in Oman, visit and explore your favourite and let us know about your experiences in the comments below!